 As a means of widening participation in third level, participating colleges have developed a range of initiatives, including the following supplementary admission routes:

-You can also apply to the Higher Education Access Route (HEAR) if you think this applies to you.
-You can get more information about applying to HEAR by clicking here.
+You can also apply to the Disability Access Route to Education (DARE) if you think this applies to you.
+You can get more information about applying to DARE by clicking here.

-Details of post-admission supports for HEAR entrants can be found on the Access Office website of each of the participating colleges.
-Click on any of the links below to find out more information about how applicants to HEAR are considered by each of the Higher Education Institutions (HEIs) that participate in HEAR:
+Details of post-admission supports for DARE entrants can be found on the Disability Office website of each of the participating institutions.
+The Higher Education Institutions (HEIs) that participate in DARE are:

 - Dublin City University (DCU)

 - Dun Laoghaire Institute of Art, Design and Technology

 - National College of Ireland

 - Royal College of Surgeons in Ireland (RCSI)

 - Trinity College (TCD)